I'm an international student. What do I need to know?

 As international graduate student assistants, we face unique challenges.
 We are invested in making Duke a better place to teach and conduct research, and one where the innumerable challenges that our citizen colleagues do not face are better understood.

 Below, you’ll find a quick guide to help dispel any myths about international students’ right to organize.
-If you are an international student at Duke and support our union, the first step toward becoming a full voting member is to add your name to our pledge.
+If you are an international student at Duke and support our union, the first step toward becoming a full voting member is to join us by clicking this link.

 Below are answers to frequently asked questions on organizing as it relates to student employees on non-immigrant visas.